 - There are a few trails located at the New River Nature Center.

-- Seasonal closures to hikers and bikers happens during end of summer for “Snowy Plover"
+- Seasonal closures to hikers and bikers happens between March 15- September 15 in the summer for “Snowy Plover” nesting.

 - Lower Rogue River Trail, Oregon